akovanev/kovanev.github.io/_posts/2020-08-02-How-to-log-metrics-on-different-envs.md

 Once the part above is understandable, the next step is introduce a factory that will be responsible for creating a watcher with the determined way of how to process the metrics.

 The *if-else* logic for setting loggers up can be added here.
-Bear in mind also that the code in the watcher <code>Capture</code> method will execute only if there is at least one handler set.
+Bear in mind also that the code in the watcher `Capture` method will execute only if there is at least one handler set.
 In other words, for unwanted calculations on a production environment the handler should be just not set.

 <pre><code class="language-cs">public class MetricsWatcherFactory
 {